Regina is a modern late-season black dessert cherry, ripening in mid-to-late July.

 Although usually classified as a black cherry, in practice the colour is more often very dark red.
 The flesh is firm, dark red, with an excellent flavour.
 Regina often ranks well in consumer taste tests, for appearance and flavour.

-Regina has some resistance to cracking and splitting, a common problem with sweet cherries, caused by rainfall at the time of ripening.
+Regina has some resistance to cracking and splitting, a common problem with sweet cherries, caused by rainfall at the time of ripening (a particular issue in the UK climate!).

 Regina is not self-fertile and requires a compatible cherry tree nearby to ensure pollination - Stella or Skeena are good choices.

-Cropping is often better in cooler climates than warm climates.
+Cropping is often better in cooler climates than warm climates, but it is usually a regular cropper.